Careers360 Logo

 Food Culture in Germany

 Germany is a multicultural society.
-Apart from Germany’s food culture of sausages,sauerkraut, pretzels, and beer, students can enjoy Turkish, Lebanese, Indian, Chinese, Italian and other famous cuisines in the best student cities in Germany.
+Apart from Germany’s food culture of sausages, sauerkraut, pretzels, and beer, students can enjoy Turkish, Lebanese, Indian, Chinese, Italian and other famous cuisines in the best student cities in Germany.

 Entertainment

 Germany is known for its vibrant nightlife with clubs, pubs and bars open till early morning hours.
-There are various natural landscapes, Black Forest, Rhine Valley, and the Alps for nature lovers.
+There are various natural landscapes, Black Forest, the Rhine Valley, and the Alps for nature lovers.
 Students can explore other European countries in Germany as the country is located in the middle of Europe.

 Also Read: